Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that computes the square valuse Of all integers in a matrix
+Add a function that computes the square value Of all integers in a matrix